Kohistan District, Pakistan

 Geographically, Kohistan stretched from Gilgit-Baltistan in the north to the Mansehra District in the east to the Battagram District and Shangla and Swat districts in the west.

 History

-The Kohistan region is mainly inhibited by the speakers of Dardic languages, commonly known as Kohistani people.
+The Kohistan region is mainly inhabited by the speakers of Dardic languages, commonly known as Kohistani people.
 Until 1 May 1934 Indus Kohistan was included in the Gilgit Agency, when its control was transferred to the North Western Frontier Province.
 However, its area continued to be counted in the total area of the princely state of Jammu and Kashmir.
 After independence, Indus Kohistan became part of NWFP, and after it was renamed, Khyber Pakhtunkhwa province.